Sibilino/yii-dygraphswidget/README.md

 ## Installation
 ---------------
-Unpack the content of the widget's zip file in the `extensions\dygraphswidget` folder within your Yii application.
+Download the latest release and unpack the content of the widget's folder inside the `extensions\dygraphswidget` folder within your Yii application.

 ## Usage
 --------